+- DCAS Servers (for z/OS systems)

-- User Principal Name (UPN) - Search filter used with secondary LDAP directory
+- User Principal Name (UPN)

+- Search filter used with secondary LDAP directory

+- Check the client settings

-User Principal Name (UPN)
+6.11.4 User Principal Name (UPN)

-An LDAP attribute value in the form of a User Principal Name (UPN) may be used as a direct source for a mainframe username or as an element in a search filter for a secondary LDAP directory.
+An LDAP attribute value in the form of a User Principal Name (UPN) may be used as a direct source for a user's host name or as an element in a search filter for a secondary LDAP directory.

+A UPN generally takes the form of an email address, such as auser@domain.com.
 Enter the name of the LDAP attribute in the authenticating directory that contains the UPN value.
-The UPN generally has the form auser@domain.com.